sad-spirit/pg-builder/Upgrading.md

 ## From 0.4.x to 1.0.0

-Some changes to `Node`s' API require the extensive rewrite of code using the changed `Node`s.
+Some changes to `Node`s' API may require the extensive rewrite of code using the changed `Node`s.

 You can use the [rector tool] to automate the following:
  * Renaming of `and_()` and `or_()` methods of `WhereOrHavingClause` to versions without trailing underscore.
- * Replacing creation of `Constant` instances with either factory method calls or creation of specialized subclasses instances.
+ * Replacing creation of `Constant` and `Parameter` instances with either factory method calls or creation of specialized subclasses instances.
  * Changed signatures of constructors for
     * `QualifiedName`,
     * `ColumnReference`,